WordPress/WordPress-Documentation-Style-Guide/docs/3-language-and-grammar/verbs.md

 # Verbs
 <!-- https://docs.microsoft.com/en-us/style-guide/word-choice/dont-use-common-words-in-new-ways -->
 Use precise verbs to write clear, succinct sentences.
 Use active voice while writing documentation.
 Some exceptions for using passive voice can be made.
-For additional information, refer "Voice".
+For additional information, refer [Voice]().
 Also, write in present tense rather than future tense.
-For additional information, refer "Tense".
+For additional information, refer [Tense]().

 ## Verb forms in reference documentation